 I’ve been using the desktop version of Lightroom for many years as the centre of my photography editing workflow.
 I love the way it handles pretty much everything I need in terms of managing my photos and editing them, and I use it for 95% of all my photography post-processing.

 As a travel photographer, I find Lightroom to be the best photo editing software, and an indispensable tool.
 The monthly subscription is a price well worth paying, and I recommend it to all my students on my travel photography course.

 One thing I don’t love about Lightroom though is how slow and painful it sometimes can be to use, which seems to have gotten worse over the years.
-Every release seems to exacerbate the problems, especially on larger monitors, despite having a fast desktop machine with all the bells and whistle.
+Every release seems to exacerbate the problems, especially on larger monitors, despite having a fast desktop machine with all the bells and whistles.

 Because of this, I’ve become slightly obsessed with optimizing Lightroom so it runs as well as is possible.